 It contains a rather high sodium count, which can potentially cause fat gain, and it uses whey protein isolate instead of the far superior: whey protein hydrolysate.

-Read this Isopure Zero Carb Protein Powder review to learn why I personally don’t recommend it…OR, save yourself some time and check out my list of the Top 10 Protein Powders of 2018 instead…
+Read this Isopure Zero Carb Protein Powder review to learn why we don’t recommend it…OR, save yourself some time and check out my list of the top 10 best Whey Protein Powders instead…

 Nature’s Best generally has very nutritious products that often come highly recommended by nutritionists.
 I would personally recommend several of their other products, but I don’t think I would recommend this one.
 They have plenty of good products but protein powder is not necessarily their specialty.

 Isopure Zero Carb contains 50 grams of protein in every serving!
 That’s twice the standard amount!
 This product also contains only 10 mg of cholesterol, which is one of the lowest I have seen!
 Another interesting characteristic about this product is the protein blend.
 The protein blend contains strictly whey protein isolate, which is the second best choice of protein.
 This is one of the top 3 protein blends I have ever come across.

 However, like I said before, is not as healthy as it sounds.
 Although it contains a ton of protein, a solid protein blend, and zero carbs, there are several downsides to this product.

 First of all, it contains an amino acid blend, but a very weak one and not very much of it (BCAA count is way too low).
 Second, each serving contains 210 calories, which compared to many other products reviewed on our site, is pretty high.
 Third, it has possibly the highest sodium count I have ever seen in a protein powder at 320 mg!
 That is unbelievably high, and sodium is obviously not the most nutritious ingredient.
 Take a look for yourself!

 Is IsoPure Zero Carb Effective?